-Preliminary water quality objectives were expressed in terms of Ideal, Acceptable and Tolerable categories for a range of water quality variables.
-During the Planning study, the most sensitive user was identified per variable and the preliminary objective set in terms of that user's requirements.
-This approach was followed during this study for setting water quality RQOs for identified reaches.
+Preliminary objectives (i.e. RWQOs) were expressed in terms of Ideal, Acceptable and Tolerable categories for a range of water quality variables.
+The most sensitive user was identified per variable and the preliminary objective set in terms of that user's requirements.
+This approach was followed for setting water quality RQOs for identified reaches.
 Note that Reserve data available as A-F categories were converted to Ideal to Tolerable categories, as follows:

-Categories A and A/B: Ideal Categories B, B/C and C: Acceptable Categories C/D and D: Tolerable
+Categories A and A/B: Ideal

+Categories B, B/C and C: Acceptable Categories C/D and D: Tolerable